PowerStore

 • Ensure that the iSCSI initiators are available on both Controller and Worker nodes.

-• Kubernetes nodes must have access (network connectivity) to an iSCSI port on the Dell PowerStore array that has IP interfaces.
+• Kubernetes nodes must have network connectivity to an iSCSI port on the Dell PowerStore array that has IP interfaces.
 Manually create IP routes for each node that connects to the Dell PowerStore.

 • All Kubernetes nodes must have the iscsi-initiator-utils package for CentOS/RHEL or open-iscsi package for Ubuntu installed, and the iscsid service must be enabled and running.
 To do this, run the systemctl enable --now iscsid command.